RakaDoank/ping-react-native/README.md

 #### Old Architecture
 > Currently, it's only for Android.
 Still in progress for iOS and macOS

 This library marked for React Native >= 0.76 as the `peerDependencies`, but actually you can use this library if you're in React Native >= 0.72 version.
-You need to override `ping-react-native` peer dependency by adding this library in `overrides` of your `package.json`
+You need to override `ping-react-native` peer dependency by adding this library in `overrides` property of your `package.json`
 ```json
 {
   "name": "yourapp",